Reconstructing the system coefficients for coupled harmonic oscillators: Introduction

 While the uncoupled system is very well understood \cite{GajoRastelliWeig2019NonlinearCouplingResonator,OchsWeig2022FrequencyNonlinNanoMode,OchsWeig2021NonlinResponseBrokenSymmetrie}, this is not the case for the coupled one.
 The identification of coefficients in the coupled oscillator and similar problems have been addressed in the literature \cite{KralemannCimponeriu2008PhaseDynamicsCoupledOsc,PanoggioCiocanelLazarus2019ReconOsc}.
 Our approach leverages both simulation and experimental data to enhance the accuracy of the coefficient reconstruction.
 It serves as a proof-of-principle demonstration and allows to be applied to more complex situations, where a conventional identification of coefficients via calibration measurements is no longer feasible.

-Notice that the data from our experiments inherently include the effects of coupling.
-Therefore, we cannot measure the eigenfrequencies of the system and the coupling coefficient separately.
-On the contrary, through our experiments, we have only access to a hybridized quantity that contains both the eigenfrequencies and coupling coefficient.
-Therefore, these parameters and coefficients must be inferred through indirect methods that reconstruct them from measurement data while accounting for the coupling coefficient and eigenfrequency separately.
+Since the data from our experiments inherently include the effects of coupling, we cannot measure the eigenfrequencies of the system and the coupling coefficient separately.
+On the contrary, our experiments only allow us to have access to a hybridized quantity that contains both the eigenfrequencies and coupling coefficient.
+Therefore, these parameters and coefficients must be inferred through indirect methods that reconstruct them from measurement data while accounting for the coupling coefficient and eigenfrequency separately. \SecondRevisionComment{Furthermore, we need to consider a scaling factor between the simulation and the experiments that is also depending on the unknown parameters.
+This leads to a highly nonlinear optimization problem.
+To tackle this, we need to carefully state the optimization problem and formulate a new algorithm that is able to solve this problem.
+Moreover, we take into account that the system under investigation undergoes changes during the conducting of experiments.
+More specifically, the eigenfrequencies drift over the time of the experiments.
+The detailed steps in our approach to model these issues are not common in the literature but fundamental to problems of this form when working with real experiments.}

-Our proposed strategy involves an iterative optimization technique using Tikhonov regularization to solve the inverse problem \cite{HaberAscherOldenburg2000OptimizationNonlinInverse,KunischZou1998IterativeRegularizationInverseProblems}.
+\SecondRevisionComment{With regard to the challenges outlined above in reconstructing the unknown coupling coefficient, it becomes clear that applying the reconstruction method to the physical problem introduced additional constraints that are not accounted for in the theory and therefore have to be incorporated into the model.
+Identifying these constraints enabled the successful integration of experiments and optimization and hence represents the core contribution of the present work.
+This contribution is significant because it addresses a problem in physics application for which existing methods often are inadequate or demand greater experimental cost~\cite{BarakatWeig2024CouplingStrength}.
+In addition, we emphasize the importance of testing optimization methods on real physical problems, as this provides the practical framework that is otherwise missing for their effective application.}

+Our proposed strategy involves an iterative optimization technique using Tikhonov regularization to solve the inverse problem \cite{HaberAscherOldenburg2000OptimizationNonlinInverse,KunischZou1998IterativeRegularizationInverseProblems}. \revisionComment{We remark again that the parameter identification problem and the mathematical optimization method are not novel.
+The novelty is to build a concrete optimization problem that corresponds exactly to the laboratory experiment motivated by fundamental physics.
+Usually, the mathematical models are only loosely related the laboratory settings and miss important difficulties (e.g. hypridized model in experiments, scaling factor, drifting eigenfrequencies).
+In this work, we address all issues arising in the experimental setup.
+In particular, we consider the hybridization of the two modes and the need for reconstructing the transformation matrix $\mathscr{T_\theta}$ (see \cref{sec:Setting}).
+Furthermore, our work shows that with our concrete model, which has a structure that is well-known in the experimentalist community, it is sufficient to apply standard optimization tools for the reconstruction of parameters. }

 To generate measurement data, we perform several experiments in the laboratory with different external excitation forces.